shader-slang/shader-slang.github.io/docs/reflection-api.md

 }
 ```

 In HLSL, the shader above will use `Texture2D` to `t0` and `SamplerState` to `s0`.
-Although their binding indices are both "0", they don't conflict, because they are assigned to different "resource type".
-From an abstraction point of view, you can think of each "resource type" as its own dimension orthogonal to the other "resource type".
+Although their binding indices are both "0", they don't conflict because they are assigned to different "resource types".
+From an abstraction point of view, you can think of each "resource type" as its own dimension orthogonal to the other "resource types".

 The following code shows how to iterate the members in the `struct` for each category: